Bangkok, Thailand and Kuala Lumpur, Malaysia

 Later in the afternoon, it was time for my own agenda.
 Exactly a decade prior was the last time I saw my friend Ginn during my first trip to Bangkok.
 A reunion was long overdue.
 Jo and I took the Skytrain to Ari, the district he called home in Thailand.

-At his condo, we were treated to a commanding view of the city from the roof deck.
+We were treated to a commanding view of the city from the roof deck of his condo.
 The development of Bangkok was even more evident from that vantage point.
 Ari was not by any means the city center, but it did not fall behind in infrastructure.
 Ari was more progressive than the most modern district of Manila.

 After a long day, I just wanted to get the weight of my backpack off my shoulders.
 We hopped on a cab to Sleepcase Hostel, our choice for its low rates and proximity to Don Mueang International Airport.
 Tucked in a narrow alley, it was nevertheless easy to spot for its well-lit frontage and lobby.
 Our room was of a comfortable size, but I swore my first experience of shared bathrooms would be my last.
 Nothing untoward happened; it just wasn’t me.